cucumber/docs/content/docs/gherkin/step-organization.md

     Given I get the contact details
 ```

-If all of these steps open the respective webpages, you might be writing *redundant steps*.
+If all of these steps open their respective webpages, you might be writing *redundant steps*.
 While the underlying code for these steps could be different, their **behaviour** is essentially the same, i.e. *to open the Home, About or Contact page*.

 As such, you can use abstract helper methods to reduce them into a single step: